 Ask for a table in the little room to the left as you come in (cosier and less noisy than the big dining room), or on the terrace in summer.
 Original, sensibly priced food (2-course midweek lunch menu around 12 euros – e.g panaché de poissons with pasta, left), a good selection of main-course veggie dishes – and a wide range of veg to accompany main dishes, cooked to rare perfection.
 The touch of Swiss frost from the owner has thawed out and the staff is cheerful and [fairly] proficient.

 Restaurant Studerhof, 9 rue de Bâle, Bettlach, Tel.
 03 89 40 71 49

-The Fischer family were founder members of the Confrérie de la Choucroute, and both father Roger and son Jean are huntsmen, so this is the place for a proper choucroute, or a quiche à la choucroute (left) or game in season.
+The Fischer family are founder members of the Confrérie de la Choucroute, and both father Roger and son Jean are huntsmen, so this is the place for a proper choucroute, or a quiche à la choucroute (right) or game in season.
 Great position with terrific terrace commanding epic views out over the Jura Alsacien.